 The religious establishment knew that Jesus’ resurrection was a fact.
 They knew everything that happened; they were not in the dark

-about anything, yet they denied everything.
+about anything, yet they denied it all.
 They heard from eye-witnesses that Jesus had risen from the dead, and

 saw the evidence for themselves; many of them went to the site and examined

-told the highest religious authorities that Jesus was not in His grave and that they had seen
+told the highest religious authorities that Jesus was not in His grave, that they had seen

-a bright light and an angel filled them with dread, and they became like dead men.
+a bright light and that an angel had filled them with dread, and they became like dead men.

 (166g) Works of the devil >>